Pine Crest School: Organization

-Pine Crest is a member of the National Association of Independent Schools (NAIS) and is accredited by the Southern Association of Colleges and Schools (SACS), The Southern Association of Independent Schools (SAIS), the Florida Council of Independent Schools (FCIS), and the Florida Kindergarten Council (FKC).
+Pine Crest is accredited by Cognia, Florida Council of Independent Schools (FCIS) and Southern Association of Independent Schools (SAIS).

 Academics

-Pine Crest School offers 32 Advanced Placement and 15 Post-AP courses in the Upper School.
+Pine Crest School offers 39 Advanced Placement and 17 Post-AP courses in the Upper School.

 Pine Crest has also been named a "Blue Ribbon School" by the United States Department of Education.
-In the 2004–2005 school year, three students were named Presidential Scholars by the US Department of Education, the first time more than two students in Florida were given the award; usually two students per state are awarded (six total were awarded to Florida students in 2005).
+In the 2004–2005 school year, three students were named presidential scholars by the U.S. Department of Education, the first time more than two students in Florida were given the award; usually two students per state are awarded (six total were awarded to Florida students in 2005).
 In October 2006, 21 members of the Class of 2007 were named National Merit Semifinalists by the National Merit Scholarship Corporation, the second most semifinalists of any school in Florida's history.
 Pine Crest is consistently among the top 25 private schools in the nation for its performance in the competition.
 In 2016, Pine Crest School 7th graders won "Best in the Nation" in the Verizon App Challenge, which includes a $20,000 grant.

 Reputation and rankings

-According to The Washington Post in 2012, Pine Crest School ranked second in the nation based on their index.
+According to The Washington Post in 2012, Pine Crest School ranked second in the nation based on its index.
 According to the 2017 Niche Rankings, Pine Crest School is the #1 Best Private School in Florida.

 Student life

-The total enrollment for Fort Lauderdale and Boca Raton is 2,688 students.
+As of 2025 the total enrollment for Fort Lauderdale and Boca Raton was 2,707 students.

-Each year, Pine Crest awards a student the competitive Coleman Prize which pays for half of the recipient's senior year tuition and is not based on financial need.
+Each year, Pine Crest awards a student the competitive Coleman Prize, which pays for half of the recipient's senior year tuition, and is not based on financial need.